mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Upgrading the PHP Pear Library in MAMP.md

-# Cheat Sheet - Mac OS X - Upgrading the PHP Pear Library in MAMP
+# Mac OS X - Upgrading the PHP Pear Library in MAMP

 By Jack Szwergold, October 7, 2015